Artificial vagina

-An artificial vagina is a device designed to imitate the female sex organ.
-To achieve this, it will generally be made of a soft material, lubricated, and sometimes heated.
+An artificial vagina is a device designed to imitate the vagina as well as sometimes the vulva.
+To achieve this, it will generally be made of a soft material, lubricated, and occasionally heated.

 There are different types of artificial vaginas.
 They may be designed for medical research purposes, animal breeding, or as a sex toy for erotic stimulation.
 Strokers and sleeves are sex toys usually designed as a handheld way to simulate a sex act, while an artificial vagina installed in a sex doll can be used hands-free.

 Veterinary use

 Artificial vaginas are widely used by farms in cattle artificial insemination programs and semen collection centers for collecting animal sperm and its further application.
 An artificial vagina designed for collecting semen will imitate some or all of the anatomical features and behaviors of an animal's vagina.

-There are several types of collecting apparatus, but the general design uses a tube with a normally sterile inner liner and hard outer shell.
+There are several types of collecting apparatus, but the general design uses a tube with a normally sterile inner liner and a hard outer shell.
 The walls of the tube may be hollow and filled with warm water to mimic a natural body temperature for better results, and may contain a filter to separate the semen.

 Human use

-An artificial vagina, stroker, masturbation aid, masturbator, or pocket pussy is designed to simulate the sensation of sexual intercourse on the erect penis and to induce orgasm and ejaculation.
-It will often have moving parts such as vibrators that increase stimulation rather than accurately simulate a woman's vagina.
+An artificial vagina, stroker, masturbation aid, masturbator, or pocket pussy is designed to enhance masturbation by simulating the sensation of sexual intercourse on the erect penis to induce orgasm and ejaculation.

-Usually the artificial vagina has a realistic or close to realistic appearance with a sleeve, where the penis can be inserted.
-The sleeve, or as it is also called "vaginal tunnel", measures in average from 10 to 20 centimetres (4 to 8 inches) and can have an open end for inserting a vibrating bullet, if the user wishes.
+Usually, the artificial vagina has a realistic or near-realistic appearance with a sleeve into which the penis can be inserted.
+The sleeve, sometimes called a "vaginal tunnel", measures on average 10 to 20 centimetres (4 to 8 inches) and may have an open end for inserting a vibrating bullet if desired.